scrambldchannel/tm1-file-tools/README.rst

 TM1 File Tools
 ==============

-A Python package that simplifies working with files associated with a TM1 server.
+**TM1 File Tools** Python package that simplifies working with files associated with a TM1 server.
 It’s primarily useful for linting or cleaning up a server directory without a dependency on a running TM1 Server.